ampmonteiro/glossary-project-php/notes_improve_oop_way_ch5.md

 - dataprovider.class.php < DataProvider.php

 - should be an interface

-- apply php 8 feature promoting class properties on source prop

 ## filedataprovider